fpisidoro/subatomico/README.md

 - **Radioactive** - calculate decay

 ### Quick Overview Example
 I have a 12.4 mCi dose of F-18 Fluorodeoxyglucose right now, but the patient is unable to be injected for another 3 hours.
-What will be the new activity?
+What will be the new activity at that time?
 ```dart
 // specify the 3 components of a Radioactive substance
 var f18 = Radionuclide.isotope('F-18');